Tourism and Humour

 Download or read book Service Encounters in Tourism, Events and Hospitality written by Miriam Firth and published by Channel View Publications.
 This book was released on 2020-01-30 with total page 292 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: This book offers insights into the demands made on staff in service encounters in tourism, events and hospitality roles.
 Using data from research completed in these industries, it hinges upon storied incidents offered by workers about which the reader can reflect and apply theoretical knowledge.
 A key feature of this volume is that it focuses on staff perspectives and perceptions of service encounters and delivery rather than on customer or management perspectives.
 This will provide students, lecturers, management and customers with fresh and clear understandings of the demands made on staff, but also the perspectives from which the demands are seen.
 The chapters clarify to students how to apply academic knowledge within customer service contexts and include learning objectives, questions and summaries.

-Download Tourist Behaviour and the Contemporary World PDF Online Free
+Download Tourism and Water PDF Online Free

 Author :